Building global solidarity and grassroots solutions to the climate crisis through the Global Green New Deal.

 Affiliations & Roles

 As an active member of SustainUS and the greater youth climate movement, Gavi is currently coordinating SustainUS’ work around the Global Green New Deal to build US solidarity with Global South communities.
 Previously with SustainUS, Gavi attended the 52nd UN Commission on the Status of Women and 24th UN Climate Negotiations as a US Youth Delegate, and created and led a delegation of young New Yorkers impacted by the climate crisis to the UN Secretary General’s 2019 Climate Action Summit.
-In addition, Gavi has organized a coalition of disaster prone communities in New York and New Jersey around resilience policy, and worked on climate resilience and disaster preparedness at New York City Emergency Management, as an NYC Urban Fellow, Consultant to the Office of Strategic Operations, and Emergency Manager in the 2020 COVID-19 emergency activation.
+In addition, Gavi has coordinated local elections to beat fossil fuel infrastructure with Lead Locally, organized on a coalition of disaster prone communities in New York and New Jersey around resilience policy, and worked on climate resilience and disaster preparedness at New York City Emergency Management, as an NYC Urban Fellow, Consultant to the Office of Strategic Operations, and Emergency Manager in the 2020 COVID-19 emergency activation.